AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 My reaction?
 Indifference.

-I already know how this would go.
+I already know on how this would go.

 In fact, I have seen fully AI-generated competitors died immediately (in terms of popularity and maintainance) after being released to the public.